raspberrypilearning/burping-jelly-baby/worksheet.md

 # Burping Jelly Baby

-Make a Jelly Baby burp by pressing it!
+Make a jelly baby burp by pressing it!

 ## Wire up a jelly baby

-To begin to turn a simple jelly baby into a switch, you will attach cables to it and then connect them to the GPIO pins on a Raspberry Pi.
+To turn a simple jelly baby into a switch, you will attach cables to it and then connect them to the GPIO pins on a Raspberry Pi.

 1. Looking at the following GPIO diagram, comapre it to your Raspberry Pi.